jinglescode/time-series-forecasting-pytorch/README.md

 ## Model training

 The LSTM model learns by iteratively making predictions given the training data `X`.
 We use [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) as the cost function, which measures the difference between the predicted values and the actual values.
-When the model is making bad predictions, the error rate will be high.
+When the model is making bad predictions, the error value returned by the cost function will be relatively high.
 The model will fine-tune its weights through [backpropagation](https://en.wikipedia.org/wiki/Backpropagation), improving its ability to make better predictions.
 Learning stops when the algorithm achieves an acceptable level of performance, where the cost function on the validation dataset is no longer showing incremental improvements.

-We used the [Adam optimizer](https://pytorch.org/docs/master/generated/torch.optim.Adam.html) that updates the model's parameters based on the learning rate through its `step()` method.
+We use the [Adam optimizer](https://pytorch.org/docs/master/generated/torch.optim.Adam.html) that updates the model's parameters based on the learning rate through its `step()` method.
 This is how the model learns and fine-tunes its predictions.
 The learning rate controls how quickly the model converges.
-A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas smaller learning rates require more training epochs given the smaller changes made to the weights at each update.
-We also used the [StepLR scheduler](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.StepLR.html) to reduce the learning rate during the training process.
-One could change to using [ReduceLROnPlateau](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) scheduler, which reduces the learning rate when a cost function has stopped improving for a "`patience`" number of epochs.
+A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas smaller learning rates require more training iterations and may result in prolonged duration for the model to find the optimal solution.
+We also use the [StepLR scheduler](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.StepLR.html) to reduce the learning rate during the training process.
+You may also try the [ReduceLROnPlateau](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) scheduler, which reduces the learning rate when a cost function has stopped improving for a "`patience`" number of epochs.
+Choosing the proper learning rate for your project is both art and science, and is a heavily researched topic in the machine learning community.

+Append the following code block to your **project.py** file and re-run the file to start the model training process.

 <details>
 <summary>View codes</summary>